codexarcana/micronaut-pulumi-k8s-example/README.md

 ## How To Run

-- Run the installation script with your image name
+- Run the installation script with your repository name.

   ```bash
   $ ./build-and-publish.sh "username/image"